Basel Norms and Their Key Facts

 Basel Committee membership, institutions, and representatives responsible for supervision in the banking sector

 All the members, groups, agencies, and bodies responsible for supervision have played a vital part in formulating the BCBS’s core principles.
-These form a basis for the supervisory system and standards that are further explained and embodied in the Basel norms in banking.
+These form a basis for the supervisory system and standards that are further explained and embodied in the Basel framework.

 The Basel Accords and Their Principles